Hike to this Special Hanging Lake in Colorado

 Starting the Hike to Hanging Lake

 The 1.2-mile, out-and-back trail starts steep and stays that way.
-It climbs 1,000 feet up a granite canyon to reach Hanging Lake.
+It climbs 1,000+ feet up a granite canyon to reach Hanging Lake.
 The path is strewn with rocky granite, which makes getting a foothold easier and more treacherous.
-Slipping or falling on the rocks is almost guaranteed to bloody you.
+Slipping or falling on the rocks is almost guaranteed to get you bloody.

 The day I went, I was one of about a dozen other people on the trail.
 We passed each other sporadically, heading up or coming down.